sciZer0/7/v/README.md

 The process of creating is going in a secure, privacy-preserving way, and is based on pic-taking people's irises with the unique device called Orb.

 One Orb allows to create 700+ Addresses per week on average.
 The team planed to produce 50k+ devices a year.
-If these metrics scale,
+If all these metrics scale,

 <p><i>700(Address/week)*50,000(device)*52(week/year)=1,820,000,000 (Address/year)</i></p>